rishikiram/Easternly-Apps/README.md

 # Easternly

 Easternly is a Game made by Rishi Yang
-The game was developed and runs best on MacOS

 Download the folder corresponding with your OS and play!
+(The game was developed and runs best on MacOS)

 See https://github.com/rishikiram/Easternly to find the project files, art and all of my code